 Jazz seems to have taken more interest lately in grooming the young entrepreneurs.
-Which areas in your opinion need serious attention?
+Which areas need serious attention?

-Aamir Ibrahim: That is true.
+That is true.
 Jazz accelerator is supporting National Incubation Centre through our R&D fund.
-The idea was to play our role in creating an ecosystem where people have an avenue, handholding, resource and managerial acumen.
-We have the abundance of ideas, but we need to handhold and channelize.
+The idea was to play our role in creating an ecosystem where people have an avenue, handholding, resource, and managerial acumen.
+We have an abundance of ideas, but we need to materialize them.

-Secondly, our aim is not just providing them with air-conditioned rooms, printers, notebooks and Wi-Fi connectivity which are relatively easier to do.
-The real benefit through this exercise would be when our managers sit with the ‘to-be entrepreneurs’ for further refining their ideas.
-I think that would be the real advantage and an actual commitment from the organization.
+We are not looking to provide them with air-conditioned rooms, notebooks, and Wi-Fi connectivity – which is the easy part – the real benefit of this exercise would be when our managers sit with the ‘to-be entrepreneurs’ to further refine their ideas.
 If we want to bring something out of this, we have to spend time with them, and you know, time is the most precious resource.

-Third Commitment on our part would be to transfer the real world knowledge.
-For example, we are running a good business in Pakistan since last 22 years, and today we have a real insight of the mobile usage pattern and the likes and dislikes of 50 million subscribers.
-This practical knowledge can be imparted to the incubators.
+Transfering real-world knowledge to them is our commitment.
+It’s possible because we are running a successful business in Pakistan for the last 22 years.
+Today, we have a real insight into the mobile usage pattern and the likes and dislikes of 50 million subscribers.
+We can impart this practical knowledge to the incubators.

-I do not want to take the credit away from other incubators, but many of them are performing under academic environment; however, we are more focusing on the practical side of the training, the real demand of the businesses.
+I do not want to take the credit away from other incubators, but many of them perform in an academic environment; however, at Jazz, we are more focusing on the practical side of the training and the businesses’ real demand.